tjcarney89/swift-dictionary-readme-ios-0217/README.md

 let name: String = "Theodore Roosevelt"
 ```
 * Explain that a *dictionary* stores associations between keys of the same type and values of the same type in a collection with no defined ordering (from apple doc.).
 * Explain why they are using a dictionary.
-You use a dictionary when you need to look up values based on their identifier similar to how yo use a real-word dictionary to look up the definition for a particular word.
+You use a dictionary when you need to look up values based on their identifier similar to how you use a real-word dictionary to look up the definition for a particular word.

 ## Dictionaries